palewire/django-calaccess-raw-data/docs/managementcommands.rst

                             A directory to add to the Python path, e.g.
                             "/home/djangoprojects/myproject".
       --traceback           Raise on exception
-      --skip-download       Skip downloading of the ZIP archive --skip-unzip          Skip unzipping of the archive
+      --resume-download     Resume a previously interrupted download of the zip file --skip-download       Skip downloading of the ZIP archive --skip-unzip          Skip unzipping of the archive
       --skip-prep           Skip prepping of the unzipped archive